onzo-com/coding-challenges/5-onzo-data-test-exercise/README.md

 ```

-a) How would you expect the data to look _after_ the feature has been implemented?
+1. How would you expect the data to look _after_ the feature has been implemented?

-b) How will you ensure the customer is getting what they want?
+2. How will you ensure the customer is getting what they want?

-2. Write an automated test to ensure the response is including the new feature.
+3. Write an automated test to ensure the response is including the new feature.

-3. Bonus: what edge cases could be present?
+4. Bonus: what edge cases could be present?
 How would you defend for them with code?

 ## Ground Rules